ali-jalaal/ali-jalaal/README.md

 ✨ I enjoy working with enterprise applications, open-source projects, and exploring new technologies.
 I have ventured into new languages and tools like Python and Flutter to push myself beyond my comfort zone.🚀

+👯 I’m looking to collaborate on identity and authorization solutions, specially those based on OAuth2, OIDC, and CIAM.

+📫 How to reach me: <a href="https://www.linkedin.com/in/ali-jalal/" style="font-weight: bold">LinkedIn</a>

 ---

 ### 💻 My Skills